-Figure 1-3, "Communication Between the Oracle Server and the Mainframe, Using SNA" illustrates the communications process described in steps 1 through 4 in the previous section.
+Figure 1-3, "Communication Between the Oracle Database and the Mainframe, Using SNA" illustrates the communications process described in steps 1 through 4.

-Figure 1-3 Communication Between the Oracle Server and the Mainframe, Using SNA
+Figure 1-3 Communication Between the Oracle Database and the Mainframe, Using SNA

-1.11 Writing TIPs to Generate PL/SQL Programs on Gateway Using SNA
+1.8.3 Writing TIPs to Generate PL/SQL Programs Using SNA

-Most transactions using SNA communication are much larger and more complex than the simple sample pgacics.sql file referred to in Figure 1-3, "Communication Between the Oracle Server and the Mainframe, Using SNA".
-Additionally, communication with a normal-sized RTP (remote transaction program) would require you to create an extremely long PL/SQL file.
-Oracle Procedural Gateway for APPC's PGAU function generates the PL/SQL procedure for you.
+Most transactions using SNA communication protocol are much larger and more complex than the sample pgacics.sql file referred to in Figure 1-3, "Communication Between the Oracle Database and the Mainframe, Using SNA".
+Additionally, communication with a normal-sized RTP would require you to create an extremely long PL/SQL file.
+PGAU function generates the PL/SQL procedure for you.